preludeorg/community/docs/operator/plugins/sliver.md

 ---

-Using the Sliver plugin allows you to directly attach Sliver implants over mTLS protocol.
+Using the Sliver plugin allows you to directly attach Sliver implants over the mTLS protocol.
 You are able to generate new implants in Sliver, then leverage the mTLS certificates to connect the agents to Operator.
 The plugin defaults to listening on port 8080, but you can configure it to be any port.

 ### Configuring the plugin